eugenioenko/libra-chess/README.md

 - **Stored Information:** Each entry stores the hash key (for collision detection), depth of the search, score, score type (exact, lower bound, upper bound), and best move.
   - _Trade-off:_ The amount of information stored per entry affects TT size and the utility of hits.
 More info is better but costs memory.

 ### 5.4.
-Concurrency Strategy (Current & Future)
+Concurrency Strategy

-- **Current:** Go's concurrency is not yet heavily exploited in the core search algorithm itself, which is a common starting point for many engines.
-- **Future:**
-  - **Parallel Search (e.g., Young Brothers Wait Concept, Lazy SMP):** This is a significant avenue for performance improvement on multi-core processors.
-Go's goroutines are well-suited for implementing such algorithms.
+- **Parallel Move Evaluation:** The core search algorithm leverages Go's concurrency by evaluating top-level moves in parallel.
+The `Search` function distributes each legal move at the root to a worker goroutine, allowing multiple positions to be searched simultaneously and efficiently utilizing all available CPU cores.
+- **Worker Pool:** The number of worker goroutines is determined by the number of logical CPUs (`runtime.GOMAXPROCS(0)`), ensuring optimal parallelism on the host system.
+- **Result Aggregation:** Results from all workers are collected and the best move is selected according to the search score, preserving move ordering for tie-breaking.
+- **Thread Safety:** Each worker operates on a cloned board state, ensuring thread safety and correctness.
-  - **UCI Communication:** Handling UCI commands in a separate goroutine ensures the engine remains responsive.
+- **UCI Communication:** UCI command handling can still be performed in a separate goroutine to keep the engine responsive during search.

+This approach provides significant speedup for the root search and is a foundation for further parallelism in deeper search layers in the future.

 ---